sprucelabsai/developer.spruce.ai/schemas/index.md

 import SpruceSchemas from '#spruce/schemas/schemas.types'

-// create a schema from the definition const shirtSchema: ShirtInstance = new Schema(SpruceSchemas.local.Shirt.definition);
+// create a schema from the definition const shirtSchema.
+ShirtInstance = new Schema(SpruceSchemas.local.Shirt.definition);

 // set a value
 shirtSchema.set('size', 's') // works